Bimsara-Janakantha/Local-RISCV-Development-Environment/src/02. Traps & Interrupts/Readme.md

 4. **Read RISC-V Privileged Spec, Section 3.1.6 (Trap Handling)**.

 Once you’re comfortable with how traps are **taken** and **handled by PK**, we’ll move to **Step 5: Writing Your Own Minimal Trap Handler** (optional but powerful) or directly to **Step 6: Cycle Measurement for Context Switching**—let me know your preference!

-Are you ready to try observing a real trap in Spike, or should we first clarify any concept (e.g., `mcause` encoding, `mret`, delegation)?